MetallaroHD/DesktopSAM/README.md

-BackgroundRemover is a C++ app implementing efficientvit-segmentanything.
+DesktopSAM is a C++ app implementing efficientvit-segmentanything.

 How to use:
 1) Download an encoder and the corresponding decoder from https://huggingface.co/mit-han-lab/efficientvit-sam/tree/main/onnx,